taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The final scene of the mural shows the Space Barges coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
 Eireen runs her hand along the World Government flag embroidered into the mural.

 Eireena: **"I always found the title 'World Government' a bit...childish.
-In my mind they're still the Space Consortium, the tech company that abandoned its users and hid up in orbit for nearly 23 years.
-In the first few years underground, so many people died because they couldn't get crucial components of their body mods repaired or replaced."**
+To me, they're still the Space Consortium, who abandoned their body mod users and hid up in orbit for nearly *23 years*.
+So many people died because they couldn't get crucial components of their body mods repaired or replaced, especially when we first went underground."**

-Eireena: **"We didn't like it when they came back and begged us for 30% of our yearly harvest, but folks gotta eat and I won't let anyone who begs me for food go away empty-handed.
+Serena: **"I didn't like it when they came back and begged us for 30% of our yearly harvest, but folks gotta eat and I won't let anyone who begs me for food go away empty-handed.
 But now that the Green Havens are swarming with Peacekeepers, I'm regretting ever helping them."**

-Serena: **"And they *definitely* have something to do with the Beasts!
-The timing is just too damn convenient...and besides, where did the Beasts come from?
-How did they survive the Burning?"**
+Eireena: **"And they *definitely* have something to do with the Beasts!
+The timing is just too convenient...besides, how did the Beasts survive the Burning?"**

 ### Page 7

 Further along in the hallway, Eireena pulls back a part of the tapestry wall, which, to a naive eye looks no different from any of the other wall tapestries in terms of its function.
 But behind this tapestry is another small room.
 Inside is a tall wooden dresser.
-Eireena holds the tapestry open and gestures everyone inside before her.
+Eireena holds the tapestry open and gestures Asoka inside before her.

-Eireena: **"Please."**
+Eireena: **"Please, step inside."**

 Serena opens the tall wooden dresser.
 Inside is an exquisite outfit of the Biononymous, embroidered in elaborate tiny patterns and dressed on a flat mannequin.
 Neatly folded in the bottom of the dresser is a utility belt on top of a large cloth satchel.
 Asoka looks closer and gasps -- there are tiny beaver and sugar maple motifs, the style of their home Haven!
 Asoka reaches with their hand, then hesitates.